Data-Driven Improvement for Agile Teams

 • Agile delivery teams aspire to continuously improve their performance in terms of delivery cycle-time, throughput and predictability.
 Achieving these goals contributes ultimately to business outcomes like reduced operating costs, increased revenues, and improved margins.

-• Thus both types of data (team health survey data and delivery performance metrics) are essential inputs for improvement.
+• A team’s delivery performance is a function of both their delivery capabilities and team dynamics.
+Thus both types of data (team health survey data and delivery performance metrics) are essential inputs for improvement.

 Retrospectives play an essential role in steering teams towards improved delivery performance.
 They operate in a continuous feedback loop where teams review their challenges and achievements, and seek opportunities for improvement.
 Retrospectives follow a fairly consistent sequence of steps: